Veiled Prophet Parade and Ball: Post-1970s protests

-On March 20, 1878, Charles Slayback, a grain broker who had spent several Reconstruction years in New Orleans after the Civil War and become acquainted with its Mardi Gras traditions, called a meeting of local business leaders at the Lindell Hotel.
-He and his brother Alonzo, a former colonel with a Missouri Cavalry Regiment which fought for the Confederates, created a mythology for a secret elite society, whose public demonstrations would coincide with the annual St. Louis Agricultural and Mechanical Fair.
-Alonzo wrote The First Panorama of Progress of the Veiled Prophets.

-The brothers borrowed the name "the Veiled Prophet of Khorassan" from Irish poet Thomas Moore's Lalla Rookh; they also incorporated features from the Comus of New Orleans.
-In Moore's poem, the Veiled Prophet was a disfigured man who considered himself a prophet with a "veil'd and awful face".

-The first visit of the Prophet was thus in 1878, after the Great Panic of 1875, when business needed reviving and St. Louis needed development.

-In a 1956 promotional book by Vincent H. Sanders and Theodore D. Drury Jr., the Prophet was a world traveler who chose to bless St. Louis; reporter Walter E. Orthwein of the Globe-Democrat wrote in 1958 that the VP was conceived as "a kind of Santa Claus for grownups."

 Secrecy

-The VP organization has traditionally attempted to keep its membership rolls secret.
+The VP organization has traditionally attempted to keep its membership rolls private.
 In his Centennial History of Missouri, Walter B. Stevens wrote: "Mystery as to preparations greatly enhances public interest" and means "that the membership must be moved by altruistic motives in giving their fellow Missourians this annual pageant; that no public limelight could be focused on the doers."

-The VP was sometimes referred to as the Grand Oracle, as in 1880.
-The identity of a given year's leader has ostensibly been a secret, but the earliest members of the Veiled Prophet organization (in 1878) were reported in 1964 to have included Alonzo W. Slayback, Frank Gaiennie, John A. Scudder, Henry C. Haarstick, George Bain, Robert P. Tansey, George H. Morgan, Wallace Delafield, John B. Maude, D. P. Rowland, Leigh I. Knapp, David B. Gould, Henry Paschell, H. I. Kent, E. Pretorious, William H. Thompson, and William A. Hargadine, H.B.
-Loudermann, and George D. Capen.
+According to an anonymous member providing information to the St. Louis Post Dispatch in 1914:“Nobody except the members is allowed to contribute to the fund.
+Every member is pledged not to reveal his or any fellow member’s connection with the pageant.
+The organization is a close corporation.
+Followers of the Veiled Prophet seldom resign.
+The membership is limited and usually descends from father to son.
+Candidates are passed upon with great care by a secret committee and the important qualifications are personal quality and business or professional standing.
+Many of the members are men of moderate means.

-As for the leadership, public records showed in 2021 that "the executive officers remain some of the region's most powerful businessmen and dynastic patricians[,] with surnames such as Schnucks (grocery stores), Desloge (lead mining), Maritz (employee incentives and corporate travel) and Kemper (banking)."
-The prophet crowned "a queen every year; their last names include Kemper, Busch, Danforth, Schnuck, Schlafly, Chouteau, Cabanne, Niedringhaus, Desloge and other historic St. Louis families.The identity of Maids of Honor, one of whom was tapped as Queen, was also kept secret until they were introduced at the Ball."
+The night of the pageant each member, as he is assigned to duty, loses his personality and becomes a number.
+As such he remains until the ceremonies are over, his name not once being spoken.
+Much attention is given to the preparation of the invitation list for each ball.
+Each member submits the names of a limited number of friends.
+No social set dictates to whom invitations shall be issued, and hence the guests are representative of the city in the best sense.”As for the leadership, public records showed in 2021 that "the executive officers remain some of the region's most powerful businessmen and dynastic patricians[,] with surnames such as Schnucks (grocery stores), Desloge (lead mining), Maritz (employee incentives and corporate travel) and Kemper (banking)."
+The prophet crowned "a queen every year; their last names include Kemper, Busch, Danforth, Schnuck, Schlafly, Chouteau, Cabanne, Niedringhaus, Desloge and other historic St. Louis families.
+The identity of Maids of Honor, one of whom was tapped as Queen, was also kept secret until they were introduced at the Ball."

-The only person ever identified in connection with the VP administration was Jane Lindemann, who in 1999 was the first woman to hold the post of "exec director."
+The first woman publicly connected to VP administration was Jane Lindemann in 1999 as Executive Director.